 Peace be with all who enter here.

-If you feel led to buy me some coffee, please scroll to the bottom of the right sidebar and click on the Benedictine Coffee Mug.
-Thank you so much.
+Please scroll down to the bottom of the right sidebar and click on the Benedictine Coffee Mug if you feel led to buy me some coffee.
+It helps support this blog ministry.
+Thank you so very much.

 Visit Br.
 Anselm Philip’s Ministry for Spiritual and Grief Companionship to contact me if you are in need of any assistance.